startxfr/sxapi-core/docs/resources/aws_sqs.md

 -   `method` **string** http method to listen to
 -   `resource` **string** define the aws_sqs resource to use.
 Fill with a resource name as defined in the resource pool
 -   `resource_handler` **string** The resource handler to use.
 For this entrypoint, use ***endpoints.addMessage***
+-   `...` **string** endpoint config object will be to configure the AWS SQS sending params.
+[AWS SQS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property) for more options

 #### **Sample code**